waku-org/js-waku/guides/relay-receive-send-messages.md

 };
 ```

-Same than before, you can pass add this function as an observer to Waku Relay to process incoming messages:
+Like before, add this callback as an observer to Waku Relay:

 ```js
 waku.relay.addObserver(processIncomingMessage, ['/relay-guide/1/chat/proto']);